 Funded through the Monash Warwick Alliance Visiting Educators Scheme Dr Craig Hassed, Associate Professor from Monash University visited Warwick between 10 June and 1 July 2017.
-Hosted by Prof Sarah Stewart-Brown, Professor in Public Health at Warwick Medical School, Dr Hassed is one of the pioneers of mindfulness teaching in medicine, who embarked on the development and delivery of a wellbeing and mindfulness module in the late 1990's at the same time as one or two pioneers in the US.
-Although starting with elective modules for both students and GP's as the US pioneers were doing, Dr Hassed went on to develop a core curricululum course for the first two semesters of the medical school course.
+Hosted by Prof Sarah Stewart-Brown, Professor in Public Health at Warwick Medical School, Dr Hassed is one of the pioneers of mindfulness teaching in medicine, who embarked on the development and delivery of a wellbeing and mindfulness module in the late 1990s at the same time as one or two pioneers in the US.
+Although starting with elective modules for both students and GPs in a manner akin to the US researchers, Dr Hassed went on to develop a core curriculum course for the first two semesters of the medical school course.
 He was first in the world to do this and has been instrumental in introducing a variety of innovations into medical education and practice in Australia and overseas, with an emphasis on the application of holistic, integrative and mind-body medicine in medical practice.
-The teaching he developed for the Medical School is now being used in almost all the Faculties across Monash University and is being requested in other Universities in Australia.
+The teaching he developed for the Medical School is now being used in almost all the Faculties across Monash University and is being requested in other universities in Australia.

-Whilst in Warwick, Dr Hassed delivered a key note speach at the Mindfulness in Health and Higher Education Conference on the 16 and 17 June 2017.
-This two day conference explored ways in which mindfulness can be effectively taught and embedded in regard to higher and professional education and addressed mindfulness across a broad range of disciplines but with particular emphasis on medical education.
+While at Warwick, Dr Hassed delivered a keynote speech at the Mindfulness in Health and Higher Education Conference on the 16 and 17 June 2017.
+This two-day conference explored ways in which mindfulness can be effectively taught and embedded in regard to higher and professional education and addressed mindfulness across a broad range of disciplines but with particular emphasis on medical education.